live-codes/blog.livecodes.io/blog/2023-08-22-lets-make-learning-frontend-great-again/index.md

 ## Conclusion

 LiveCodes makes getting started with frontend development easier, more accessible and more fun.
-It is a great tool for learning, prototyping, experimenting, sharing and teaching.
+Of course this alone does not solve the problem of increasing complexity in the frontend web development, however, it can be a great tool for learning, prototyping, experimenting, sharing and teaching.
 And it is free!

 What will you learn (or teach) today?